mathebuddy/mathebuddy/README.md

 <!-- TODO: android SDK, XCode, ... -->

-Note: Android and XCode can be skipped, if you only like to compile and run `mathe:buddy` simulator. `pandoc` can be skipped if you do not intend to build the manuals.
+Note: Android and XCode can be skipped, if you only like to compile and run `MatheBuddy` simulator. `pandoc` can be skipped if you do not intend to build the manuals.

 - Debian based Linux (e.g. Ubuntu)